BIOGRAPHY

 - Asahi Shimbun

 Born in Paraguay in 1995, he spent his childhood in Spain.
-After moving to Japan, Michiaki made his debut as a soloist at the prestigious Suntory Hall at just eleven years old, performing the Lalo Cello Concerto.
-This led to his win in the International Tchaikovsky Competition for Young Musicians and catapulted him onto the international scene.
+After moving to Japan, Ueno made his debut as a soloist at the prestigious Suntory Hall at just eleven years old, performing the Lalo Cello Concerto.
+This led to his win in the International Tchaikovsky Competition for Young Musicians, catapulting him onto the international scene.
 His accolades include first prizes at the Romanian International Music Competition, where he also received the Romanian Embassy Prize and the Romanian Radio Culture Prize, and at the International Johannes Brahms Competition, among others.
 He attracted the world’s attention at the Geneva International Music Competition with his sensational performance of the Lutoslawski Cello Concerto, winning the first prize with three special awards, including the Young Audience Prize.